ASU-RISE-Lab/Docs_Website/docs/add_to_website/add_to_website.md

 ## Creating Link from [Tutorials](..)

-Before deploying your new page, you need to make it accessible from the [home page](../../index.markdown).
+Before deploying your new page, you need to make it accessible from the [tutorial page](../index_tutorials.md).
 To do this, add the following to `PX4-Autopilot/docs/index_tutorials.md`:
 ```
 - [<PAGE_TITLE>](<PAGE_FOLDER>/<PAGE_FILE>)